LukeDowell/flash-chords/README.md

 Got rid of my deploy step, decided to just fully lean into DigitalOcean's app platform and have it integrate with the repository.

+## 02/16/2023

+I am pleased with the current app as an MVP; I can render music, interact with the circle of fifths in a nice programmatic way, and have a pretty good grasp of what is next.
+For this app to be useful to me, I'd like to be able to create exercises for all the different training exercises I do each day.
+I then want to have some kind of calendar few, similar to Github where it gives a rough indication of work over a long period of time.

+Each exercise will have some element of "progression", mostly likely for things like upping the tempo and accuracy.

+Some exercise ideas:
+* Diatonic chords for each key
+* Inversions, rootless voicings, chord shells, other more restrictive kinds of chord voicings
+* Running up and down scales
+* Melodic cells

+My next immediate task is to use the findings from `InteractiveStaff` to create some kind of scrolling staff.
+I'm not 100% sure what this is going to look like yet because I need it to scale according to screen size, animate in several ways based on a given BPM, and accept various kinds of notes per measure.
+I'll also likely need a way to preload measures before they enter the screen, and remove measures that have gone past.

+## 02/17/2023

+I've hit a bit of a stump.
+It's tricky to think about how the animation will work while being associated with a variable BPM.
+I have an iOS app that I like to use called `Flowkey` and their staff is pretty interesting; they display a scrolling staff directly underneath a visualization of a person playing the notes.
+The staff very slightly speeds up / slows down to make sure it stays in sync with the video of the person playing a piece.

+I think I'm spinning my wheels trying to think of the easiest way to implement when I should really just start tinkering.
+The Vexflow documentation example of animation uses CSS transitions and I feel averse to trying that but maybe that is the wrong instinct.

+I think, for step one, I'm just going to render the diatonic chords of a given key and just move the staff left somehow.

+Also, open question, I cannot figure out how to get these staves to render with a given height scale.
+Is that common among canvas rendering libraries?
+Do I just reach the height I want by using `scale`?
+Seems odd